• Skip to primary navigation

 How Do I Store Leftovers?

-You can store your leftover lemon-pepper shrimp in an airtight container in the fridge for 3-4 days.
-You can also freeze the cooked shrimp for up to 3 months.
+I store my leftover lemon-pepper shrimp in an airtight container in the fridge for 3-4 days.
+I also freeze the cooked shrimp for up to 3 months.

 Serving Suggestions